ikunetwork/WhitePaper/README.md

 ### Burning

-IKU aligns its burning strategy with the creation of RST, where a % of IKU tokens contributed to a specific RST are burned from the IKU Reserve.
-The same percentage of the specific RST pool are also offered to IKU Token holders.
+IKU aligns its burning strategy with the creation of `RST[x]`, where a % of IKU tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
+The same percentage of the specific `RST[x]` pool are also offered to IKU Token holders.
 Burning serves to increase the economic and utility value of the IKU Token, and build on the liquidity mechanism.

-For example: @Mike make sure all code font is same thru out

 - A researchTarget is submitted for Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation submits an RFP for the researchTarget of which the IN accepts and an associated fundraise commences.
-The fundraise is successful and the associated RST  Levodopa Trials - Cure Parkinson’s is created. [x%] of the total contributed IKU tokens are burned from the IKU Foundation Reserve pool, and the same [x%] in RST are evenly distributed to all IKU Token holders, pro-rata based on IKU holdings.
+The fundraise is successful and the associated `RST[x]DC` Levodopa Trials - Cure Parkinson’s is created. [x%] of the total contributed IKU tokens are burned from the IKU Foundation Reserve pool, and the same [x%] in `RST[x]` are evenly distributed to all IKU Token holders, pro-rata based on IKU holdings.

-- Let’s say Bob contributed 500 IKU tokens to RST Levodopa Trials - Cure Parkinson’s.
+- Let’s say Bob contributed 500 IKU tokens to `RST[x]DC` Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation receives all 500 IKU tokens of which they can exchange for FIAT.
 Bob’s contributed IKU tokens are not burned.The Alice Foundation’s IKU Tokens received from BOB are not burned as well, but rather [x%] of the total contributed IKU tokens are burned from the IKU Reserve pool.
-The same [x%] of the RST pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
+The same [x%] of the `RST[x]` pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
 Thus Bob receives a piece of that [x%].

 ## Conclusion